It’s as easy as contacting the Red Cross

 Surgeries that had been cancelled during the pandemic are being rescheduled, people are out and about more and the country has seen some of the worst disasters in years.

 “Last year was worse than we’ve had in years — the wildfires, the hurricanes, the flooding, the tornadoes.
 We’re headed into another season that is projected as being as severe,” she said.
+A great deal of house suffered from water damage.
+She mentioned to visit Robinson Restoration website as they can offer services that you might need relating to water damage.

 And the Red Cross needs to remain prepared.